-This gluten free butterscotch cake is ultra rich and so soft and moist.
+This classic butterscotch cake is ultra rich and so soft and moist.
 The easy butterscotch frosting is the perfect finishing touch.
+I'm a huge fan of cake and this one is definitely one of my favorites!

 I'm a huge fan of butterscotch anything.
-Butterscotch pudding (I have a great recipe for that in my book, by the way!), butterscotch chocolate chip cookies, butterscotch pie, butterscotch candy.
+Butterscotch pudding (I have a great recipe for that in my book, by the way!), butterscotch chip cookies, butterscotch pie, butterscotch candy.
 It's all completely irresistible, as far as I'm concerned!
 So it was only a matter of time before I came up with a butterscotch cake recipe, right?

+This cake can be made with either gluten free flour or AP flour.
 Making a gluten free layer cake might seem intimidating, but I promise the process is so simple.
 And, like all of my cakes, no one will even be able to tell this is gluten free!
 It's perfectly soft, moist, and delicious.

-I think this is such a fun twist on a classic two-layer frosted cake and I am sure everyone you serve it to will be a fan!
+I think this is the perfect small batch dessert.
+It's such a fun twist on a classic two-layer frosted cake and I am sure everyone you serve it to will be a fan!
 Let's talk through the process.

-Why You'll Love This Butterscotch Cake...
+Why You'll Love This Recipe

 - The flavor in this cake is unbelievably good.
 We're using brown sugar in the cake layers, for that warm flavor we all LOVE in butterscotch.
 And then we're making a butterscotch frosting to go on top (and between the layers!).